Officialshrasti022/MPG_Project/README.md

 # MPG_Project

+MPG means Mielage Prediction Regression Analysis ...👍😅

-It seeks to develop a robust and interpretable regression model that accurately estimates vehicle mileage based on relevant attributes....
+It seeks to develop a robust and interpretable regression model that accurately estimates vehicle mileage based on relevant attributes....🥰😃